-Effective December 1, 2016, the District and New Developer entered into an Operation Funding Agreement.
-Pursuant to the Operation Funding Agreement, the New Developer agreed to advance funds to the District to pay the operation and maintenance expenses of the District for 2017 through 2020 in an amount not to exceed \$300,000.
-The District agreed to exercise reasonable efforts to impose and collect its operations mill levy and to impose and collect its rates, fees, tolls and charges set forth in the District's Service Plan until all amounts advanced to the District under this Agreement have been paid to the New Developer.
-Advances made by the New Developer shall accrue interest at 8% per annum and be paid on December 1 of each year to the extent the District has funds available from the imposition of its fees, rates, tolls and charges and from any other revenue legally available after the payment of its annual debt service obligations and annual administrative, operations and maintenance expenses.
-Payment shall be applied (a) first to the New Developer for the prior advances and then (b) to the Developer Advance.
+Entered into October 19, 2020 with an effective date of December 1, 2016, the District and Developer entered into an Amended and Restated Operation Funding Agreement.
+Pursuant to the Amended and Restated Operation Funding Agreement, the Developer agreed to advance funds up to \$965,000 for 2017-2021 to the District to pay the operation and maintenance expenses of the District.
+The District agreed to exercise reasonable efforts to impose and collect its operations mill levy and to impose and collect its rates, fees, tolls and charges set forth in the District's Service Plan until all amounts advanced to the District under this Agreement have been paid to the Developer.
+Advances made by the Developer shall accrue interest at 8.00% per annum and be paid on December 1 of each year to the extent the District has funds available from the imposition of its fees, rates, tolls and charges and from any other revenue legally available after the payment of its annual debt service obligations and annual administrative, operations and maintenance expenses.
+Payment shall be applied first to interest then principal (a) first to the Developer for the prior advances; then (b) to Developer for the 2017 Operating Funding Agreement advances; and then (c) to the Developer Advance under the Amended and Restated Operating Funding Agreement.